jasminegao/storyAPI_tutorials/README.md

 print data
 ```

-This search will return the a list of recent links related to "istanbul", "gezi park" and "turkey" and the corresponding story id for those links.
+This search will return the a list of recent links related to the `phrases` "istanbul, "gezi park" and "turkey" and the corresponding `story id` for those links.

 <a id="title"></a>Getting a story's title